 Over the past few years, I have taken countless hours of lessons from several great instructors in our province, along with many hours of seminars and workshops with the following agility professionals: Nicki Gurr (BC), Terri O’Neill (AB), Meaghan O’Neill (AB), Kim Collins (BC), Kiersten Lloyd (AB), Kimberley Anderson (SK), Cheryl Bartlett (SK), Dawn Hubick (SK), and Theresa Rector.
 I currently spend on average a minimum of 5-10 hours per week training my own dogs and doing many hours of research in the sport, to ensure I am always striving to improve to be the best I can be and keep an open mind to new training techniques and research.
 I truly believe that as there is so many in depth aspects to agility, that it truly is a lifelong learning process and I make sure to enjoy every minute of it.
 For me, agility has brought so much joy to both my dogs and I, and I could not imagine spending my time doing anything different.

-- Master Agility Dog of Canada (MADC) title
+- Master Agility Dog of Canada (MADC)

-- Master Snooker Dog of Canada (MSDC) title
+- Master Snooker Dog of Canada (MSDC)

-- Master Jumpers Dog of Canada (MJDC) title
+- Master Jumpers Dog of Canada (MJDC)

-- Regional and National Placements and awards listed in Biography above
+- Regional and National Placements and awards

-– RAT Master (RATM) title with multiple High in Class Awards
+- Multiple High in Class Awards

 – Several achievements in Updog Disc Challenge and K9 Frisbee Toss and Fetch League